-It’s a common belief that scheduling is a simple job – so simple, that in most cases when a new team member is hired, especially one with no dental experience, this is the first responsibility they're given in your practice.
-With very little understanding on how important this role is in the overall success of the practice – is it any wonder why your practice might be under-performing?
+It’s a common belief that scheduling is a simple job—so simple, that in most cases when a new team member is hired, especially one with no dental experience, this is the first responsibility they're given in your practice.
+With very little understanding of how important this role is in the overall success of the practice—is it any wonder why your practice might be under-performing?

 Dental Intel CEO Weston Lunsford & VP Curtis Marshall discuss the importance of rescheduling cancelled and no-show appointments

-The fact is, most practices do not take a proactive approach to scheduling for success.
+The fact is, most practices do not take a proactive approach to scheduling.
 This isn't the fault of the schedulers, since team members will generally work to reach whatever expectations are set for them and so long as these expectations are obtainable, measurable, and consistently reported.

-In truth this is a difficult job - but an individual who knows where they are in relationship to where they ought to be has a much better chance in reaching a goal than those who don’t know.
+In truth, this is a difficult job—but an individual who knows where they are in relationship to where they ought to be has a much better chance of reaching a goal than those who don’t know.

-While at first glance clinical procedures would seem to be the most important aspect of the overall success in a practice, administrative procedures are in fact just as important.
+At first glance, clinical procedures may seem to be the most important aspect of the overall success in a dental practice.
+But administrative procedures are just as important.
 Don’t only try to fill your schedule.
-Identify your goals and begin scheduling for success today.
+Identify your goals and schedule intentionally.
+That is scheduling for success.